 The giving of eggs at Easter is an age-old tradition.
-Andrew Webb explores the history of the classic chocolate gift.
+We explore the history of the classic chocolate gift.

 The humble egg has been used by many cultures and religions throughout history as a symbol for new life and a new beginning.
-The Christian church superimposed its doctrine on many of the old ways, linking the symbolism of eggs, Easter and the resurrection together.
+The Christian church superimposed its doctrine on many of the old ways, linking the symbolism of eggs and Easter.

-Then In 1905 Cadbury’s launched the Dairy Milk chocolate bar, and the subsequent Easter egg made with this new style milk chocolate proved a big hit.
-Better transportation, a lowering of trade tariffs on cocoa, and developments in production allowed the masses to enjoy Easter eggs, but adults were still the target market.
+In 1905, Cadbury’s launched the Dairy Milk chocolate bar and subsequent Easter eggs were made with this new style milk chocolate, proving a big hit.
+Better transportation, a lowering of trade tariffs on cocoa and developments in production allowed the masses to enjoy Easter eggs, but adults were still the target market.

-But alongside these cheap children’s confections are a new range of handmade, high-quality couture chocolate eggs that are strictly for grown-ups.
+Alongside the cheap children’s confections are a new range of handmade, high-quality chocolate eggs that are strictly for grown-ups.

-Today it may seem that we live in a more secular world divorced from the rhyme and rhythm of the seasons.
-But as you snap off a bit of your chocolate shell and (hopefully) share it with friends and family, you are in fact continuing a millennia-old tradition celebrating another spring, the return of warmer days, and a new beginning.
+Today, with foods from all over the world lining supermarket shelves, it may seem that we're more separated from the rhyme and rhythm of the seasons.
+But as you snap off a bit of your chocolate shell and (hopefully) share it with friends and family, you are in fact continuing a millennia-old tradition celebrating another spring, the return of warmer days and a new beginning.

 You might also like:

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature